microsoft/teams-ai/js/samples/05.authentication/b.oauth-bot/README.md

     ```bash
     cd teams-ai/js
+    # This will use the latest changes from teams-ai in the sample.
     yarn install #only needs to be run once, after clone or remote pull
     yarn build
+    # To run using latest published version of teams-ai, do the following instead:
+    cd teams-ai/js/samples/<this-sample-folder>
+    npm install --workspaces=false
+    npm run build
     ```

 1. In a terminal, navigate to the sample root.

     ```bash
     cd samples/<this-sample-folder>/
+    yarn start
+    # If running the sample on published version of teams-ai
+    npm start
     ```

 1. Duplicate the `sample.env` in this folder.
 Rename the file to `.env`.